Paying for Uber or Lyft Oregon Auto Injury Accidents

 “Ridesharing” services like Uber and Lyft are not about sharing.
 Make no mistake about it, Uber and Lyft are money making enterprises also commonly known as “businesses”.
 If you were injured in an auto accident as a passenger in a ridesharing vehicle or hit by a ride sharing car, you may be wondering what insurance applies, if any.
 Your concern is on point since most auto insurance policies issued to individuals and families contain an exclusion for driving for commercial purposes.

 Very recently some insurers have begun offering new insurance products designed to fill the business exclusion coverage gap brought about by ride sharing.
 If you were in an injury accident involving an Uber driver, get a copy of your policy.
-Contact an experienced auto lawyer in to make appropriate claims on your behalf.
+Contact an experienced personal injury lawyer in Portland to help make appropriate claims on your behalf.
 Never give a statement to an opposing insurance adjuster or rideshare company before seeking legal counsel.